manupatet/quickdocs/setup/JetsonNano.md

 Now, you can access JupyterLab from your browser and start coding!

 ## Optional step to install DWA-171 drivers (if you have a DWA-171 dongle WiFi)
+Linux 20.04 Tegra does not come with the drivers for DLink DWA-171 WIFI dongle.
-Execute these steps to setup
+Execute these steps to setup driver.

 ```
 git clone https://github.com/CarlosDev314159/d-link-dwa-171-wifi-adapter-automatic-driver-installer.git